Delay and Redundancy in Lossless Source Coding: Preliminaries

 Let $\mf{S}^*$ be the set of all finite disjoint unions of subintervals from $\mf{S}$.
-An encoder $\m{E}$ is said to be a \textit{generalized interval-mapping encoder} if there exists a mapping $\m{I}^\m{E}:\m{X}^*\mapsto\mf{S}^*$ satisfying the minimality and disjoint nesting properties above.
-The family of generalized interval-mapping encoders is denoted by $\mf{I}^*$.
+An encoder $\m{E}$ is said to be a \textit{generalized interval--mapping encoder} if there exists a mapping $\m{I}^\m{E}:\m{X}^*\mapsto\mf{S}^*$ satisfying the minimality and disjoint nesting properties above.
+The family of generalized interval--mapping encoders is denoted by $\mf{I}^*$.
 Clearly, $\mf{I}\subset\mf{I}^*$.

-The following lemma shows that any $d$-delay-constrained encoder admits a generalized interval-mapping representation. \begin{lemma} Let $\m{E}\in\mf{C}_d$.
-Then $\m{E}$ can be represented as a generalized interval-mapping encoder with
+The following lemma shows that any $d$-delay-constrained encoder admits a generalized interval--mapping representation. \begin{lemma} Let $\m{E}\in\mf{C}_d$.
+Then $\m{E}$ can be represented as a generalized interval--mapping encoder with

 Hence, $\mf{C}_d\subset \mf{I}^*$. \end{lemma} \begin{proof} See the Appendix. \end{proof} \begin{remark} The representation in (\ref{eq:int_map_for_d}) is a finite union of (possibly overlapping) binary intervals.
 It is worth noting that an arithmetic encoder matched to a source cannot generally be written that way, as some of its intervals may only be written as an infinite union of binary intervals.
-This sits well with the fact that generally, an arithmetic encoder has an unbounded delay. \end{remark}
+This sits well with the fact that generally, an (idealized) arithmetic encoder has an unbounded delay. \end{remark}